vblanco20-1/vulkan-guide/docs/gpudriven/material_system.md

 Implemented in `vk_shaders.h`, a shader effect is a struct that groups a set of shaders that would compose a pipeline, and takes care of handling its descriptor set layouts and pipeline layouts.
 In a way, a shader effect holds all of the shader related state that a pipeline needs to be built.

 To create a shader effect, we fill its shader stages, and then let it build the pipeline layouts and grab the required reflection data that we can then use for other features.

 A given material will have multiple Shader Effects, according to the pipelines where it maps to.
-The shader effect for a depth-only shadow rendering isnt the same as the shader effect for a forward pass.
+The shader effect for a depth-only shadow rendering isn't the same as the shader effect for a forward pass.
 And a textured material has a different effect than a untextured one.

 A Shader Pass is essentially the built version of a Shader Effect, where it stores the built pipeline